fardinbh/DGPY/README.md

 # DGPY Library

-DGPY is a Python library that provides a computational graph framework for building and executing deep learning models.
+DGPY is a Python library that provides a computational dynamic graph framework for building and executing deep learning models.
 It provides a set of classes to create and connect nodes representing mathematical operations and activations.
 The library supports forward propagation and backpropagation for gradient computation.

 ### To use the DGPY library, follow these steps: